When attending parties and other activities you are reminded that you should: Wear minimal jewelry.

 Be observant when returning home, especially at night.

-Holders of licensed firearms are reminded that they should: Ensure that their firearm is properly secured at home.
+Holders of licensed firearms are reminded that they should:

 Not display firearms in public.